-In June 2017 the Understanding Unbelief programme awarded funding to 11 projects and project teams.
-These diverse projects explore ‘unbelief’ from a number of different disciplinary perspectives, including psychology, sociology, anthropology and religious studies.
+In June 2017 the Understanding Unbelief programme awarded funding to 11 project teams.
+Their diverse projects will explore unbelief from a number of different disciplinary perspectives, including psychology, sociology, anthropology and religious studies.
 They will investigate unbelief in over 30 countries, working across a wide array of religious and cultural contexts.
-Participants in the studies will include under-research populations such as children and young people; people at end of life; BME ‘unbelievers’; and non-Western ‘unbelievers’.
+Participants in the studies will include under-researched populations such as children and young people; people at end of life; BME ‘unbelievers’; and non-Western ‘unbelievers’.

 Origin and Maintenance of Unbelief in a Believing World

 PIs: Professor Jamin Halberstadt, Psychology and Associate Professor Jesse Bering, Psychology, University of Otago, New Zealand

 Reaching for a New Sense of Connection?
 Towards a Deeper Understanding of the Sociality of Generation Y Non-believers in Northern and Central Europe

 PI: Professor David Herbert, Sociology, University of Kingston, London, UK

 Mapping the Psychology of Unbelief Across Contexts and Cultures